zhoudongxu/SAI/doc/sai-ptf/QoS_test_plan.md

 #  QoS Test plan (**DRAFT**)
 ## common_config (will be moved to t0 config file)

+In QoS Testing, we use those parameters, for differernt cases the value might be different, they parameters are

+### Buffer and packet parameters

+- Test packet

+PKT_LEN: packet length

+PKT_NUM: packets numbers

+DEVI: deviation ratio, the accept different ratio between actual value and expected value

 - pool

 use the actual packets amount to verify if buffer size satisify requirement (test need fault tolarent)

-buffer size : 1000 X 1100 (variable, can be adjuest one different test context) xoff size: 900 X 1100 （also variable, can be adjust）
+buffer_size : PKT_NUM X (PKT_LEN X 1.1) (variable, can be adjuest one different test context)

+xoff_size: buffer_size X 0.9 （also variable, can be adjust）

 - buffer

-reserved buffer size : 1100
+reserved_buffer_size : PKT_LEN X 1.1

-xoff_th: 100 X 1100 (related to xoff_size for if shared, when shared this should not be exceed, shared it can use the pool size)
+xoff_th: xoff_size / 16 (related to xoff_size for if shared, when shared this should not be exceed, shared it can use the pool size)

-xon th : 10 X 1100
+xon_th : 10 X PKT_LEN (xon xoff signal between xon_th and xon_offset_th)

-xon offset th : 10 X 1100
+xon_offset_th : 10 X PKT_LEN

 shared_dyname_th: refer currernt device config (bits?) (baiwei)

-shared_static_th: 900 X 1100 (dropped exceed?)
+shared_static_th: buffer_size X 0.9 (dropped exceed?)

+### QoS Maps

+QoS MAPs:
+- dscp: mapped in DSCP in 8 section (1:0-7, 2:8-15, 3:16-23, 4:24-31, 5:32-39, 6:40-47, 7:48-55, 8:56-63), map each section to each of the value in tc, pg and queue
-QoS MAPs: same number mapped in DSCP, TC, PG, Queue (1~8), dscp (dscp can be covered with more values 64 values.)
+- tc, PG, queue, same number amoung TC, PG, Queue (1~8)

+### Port

 VLAN ports: INGRESS

+LAG: EGRESS

 **p.s.
 SAI_QOS_MAP_TYPE_PFC_PRIORITY_TO_PRIORITY_GROUP is not supported by brcm**